thescalaguy/jsonschemaextractor/README.md

 # jsonschemaextractor

 An extension to JSON schema allowing extracting values from objects declaratively by specifying them in the schema.

-By specifying an "extract_to" field in the schema, the value of that field will be saved into a dictionary with that name.
-See the usage example below.

 ## Installation